rizmyabdulla/Facial-Recognition/README.md

 ## Bugs

-- Stucking When Speacking(Speech Recognition)
+- Stucking When Speaking(Speech Recognition)

 ## ESP32 cam With Face Recognition (Using IP)